 Here is some basic information that all sexually active college women should know:

-To go more in depth about condoms, they come in many types.
+To go more in-depth about condoms, they come in many types.
 There are condoms that glow-in-the-dark and condoms that provide a tingling sensation while in use.
 You can use these condoms for some extra fun in the bedroom with your partner.
-This is especially great when we’re taking antibiotics, so you can have a fun back up method, instead of boring regular condoms.
+This is especially great when we’re taking antibiotics, so you can have fun back up method, instead of boring regular condoms.

-(P.S.- If you’re going to use flavored condoms for sex make sure that they are sugar-free because if they are sugar flavored it can throw of the vaginas pH level, which will cause yeast infections.)
+(P.S.- If you’re going to use flavored condoms for sex make sure that they are sugar-free because if they are sugar-flavored it can throw off the vaginas pH level, which will cause yeast infections.)